mccright/PythonStuff/README.md

 Get the Python Launcher for Unix: [https://github.com/brettcannon/python-launcher](https://github.com/brettcannon/python-launcher)

 ### minpyver
+Sometimes it is important to enforce a minimum Python version.
+See Nicholas Hairs' "[Summary of Major Changes Between Python Versions](https://www.nicholashairs.com/posts/major-changes-between-python-versions/)" for a history of some reasons why that is...
 * '[minpyver.py](https://github.com/mccright/PythonStuff/blob/main/minpyver.py)' - In some situations it is important to use a very specific Python version.
   Yes, it might be better to just add:
 ```python